Go-CP/SHPB-Analysis-Fork/README.md

 ## License

-This project is licensed under the  Apache-2.0 License. - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the  MIT license. - see the [LICENSE](LICENSE) file for details.